Pakistan, Lahore, September 2019

 No, these are not the poorest, they are living in very modest circumstances.
 But they manage and are proud they make it.
 It is clear from the quality of clothing, their physique that is less worn out than that of the ultra-poor.

 The pride and self-conscious attitude strike me.
-The meticulous housekeeping and cleanliness show an organised civilisation.
+The meticulous housekeeping and cleanliness show an organized civilization.
 There is even some money to keep doves as a diversion.

 Today is a forced holiday for Mohammed and his extended family.
 Food is cooked on small stoves with some spare wood.
 All equipment is meticulously clean.
 Their belongings are stacked in boxes.
 As the temperature is high most of the living is outside with charpoys, bed frames with ropes as support, are the furniture.